spikey1848/DSI13-Capstone/NASA TurboFan Predictive Maintenance/readme.md

 ### Possible Application

-The models can potentially be used as part of the overall maintenance system in the data analysis and decision making module as illustrated in the diagram below.
+The models can potentially be used as part of the overall maintenance system in the data analysis and decision making module for smarter maintenance and operations as illustrated in the diagram below.

 <img src="images/maint concept.png" width="500"/>